mdoerner4/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-NAs were replaced with the average number of steps for that interval.
+NAs were replaced with the average number of steps for that interval, creating a new Complete dataset.

 ```r
 for(i in 1:drows){